 Here are some most commonly used mechanical instruments for measurement in industries.
 Without these instruments, I don’t think any quality process is possible.

-Learn all these instruments with 3D Metrology in our Mechanical Measuring Instruments online Course
+Learn all these instruments in the Mechanical Measuring Instruments Online Course

 Highlights of this blog in this Video

 01. Vernier Caliper

 Vernier Caliper is a widely used linear measurement instrument with the least count of 0.02 mm.
 It is used to measure linear dimensions like length, diameter, depth.

 It is a Basic Instrument of measurement, consisting of two types of scale

 The main scale and the Vernier scale can slide along the main scale.
 Two types of measurement we can do, the first one is through the external jaw (measure external dimensions) and another one is the internal jaw (measure internal dimensions).

 External Micrometer is also known as Outside Micrometer or External Micrometer.

 It is used to check the outside diameter of the circle by the means of the accuracy of 0.01 mm or up to 0.001 mm.

 Vernier type Micrometer gives highest acceptable accuracy of 1 micron such gauge is vernier type micrometre.

 1. Usually Micrometer is more accurate and precise than a Vernier calliper

 2. Measurement range of micrometre is 25 mm while the vernier calliper has a wide range.

 3. You can check depth by vernier calliper but in case of micrometre you have to use Depth Micrometer

 4. Inside Micrometer is used for measurement of inner diameter but in the case of vernier calliper, it is checked by the internal jaw.

 learn more about micrometres in our Advance Engineering Metrology Course.

 03. Steel Scale

 A steel scale is a single piece linear measuring instrument.
 The steel scale indicates two units that are cm and inches, cm division on one side and inches, on another side.

 04. Vernier Height Gauge

 Vernier height gauge used to measure vertical dimension from reference ground.
 Vernier Height Gauge consists of a graduated scale or bar that is held in a vertical position by a finely ground fixed base.